NVIDIA/bare-metal-manager-core/book/src/playbooks/forge_admin_cli.md

 CERT_DIR=${HOME}/.nvinit/certs

 nvinit x509-user \
+    -ttl 12h \
     -vault-role ${VAULT_ROLE} \
     -output-keyfile ${CERT_DIR}/nvinit-user
 ```

-These certs are probably only valid for a few hours, so you may need to re-
+These certs are probably only valid for a few hours, so you may need to
-run this multiple times per day.
-Again, feel free to customize the file paths
+re-run this multiple times per day.
+Again, feel free to customize the file
-to your liking, but we'll be assuming they look like the above for these
+paths to your liking, but we'll be assuming they look like the above for these
 instructions.

 ## carbide_api_cli.json config file